Won't FastRoads compete with the private sector?

 What kind of bandwidth will be available?

-This will be primarily a fiber network so that any amount of bandwidth can be delivered between any two points on the network.
+Fastroads is exclusively a fiber network so that any amount of bandwidth can be delivered between any two points on the network reliably.
 We do not intend to have services be limited by the amount of bandwidth available.
 Some wireless may be used judiciously at the ends of some fiber routes to extend the reach of the network to homes and small businesses not yet passed by fiber.

 How much will bandwidth cost?